tpriya14/MASLD_Subgroups/README.md

 ## Usage

 1. **Setup**:
-   - Ensure R version 4.2.2 is installed.
+   - R version 4.2.2 or any version >= 4.0 is installed.
    - Install required packages as listed above.
    - Place raw data in the `data/` directory.